bjura/SwitchArtist/README.md

 SwitchArtist
 ============

-Paint-like program operated with binary-choice switch
+Paint-like program dedicated for people with severe motor disabilities, with GUI designed to be operated with binary-choice switch devices.